logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ##### How to format metrics

 The best way to explain the guidelines is to look at a few examples.
-So let's get to it.

-This tutorial will walk you through a typical example of how to best format a metric before sending it to Logz.io.
+This tutorial will walk you through a typical example of how to best format a metric before sending it.

 ###### Before
 {:.no_toc}